The L1 Visa: What You Need To Know

 Call Now for a Free High-Level Consultation (619) 677-5727

 After 34 years, we are still a law firm where, if you need to speak to your lawyer, you will, and 99% of the time,

 the same day, if not the same hour.

-August 2021 update: The L1 is arguably the hardest visa to obtain and many law firms no longer handle them.
-If you qualify for the E2, you can still obtain a Green Card; it is worth considering.
+April 2022 Update : The L1 is arguably the hardest visa to obtain but we are still filing them and winning them.
+If you qualify for the E2, however, it may be worth considering over the L1..

 We are one of the few law firms in the country that practice both business and immigration law; we get your needs.
 Our firm is about half-and-half so we have a very deep understanding of the business world and what you will require to make the L1 work for you.

-Welcome to one of the world’s leading immigration law firms for L1 visas; Cases completed in 2-3 weeks’ time, we can create your business plans as well.
-We are one of the under .01% of firms in the country that practice both immigration ‘and’ business law.
+Welcome to one of the world’s leading immigration law firms for L1 visas; We are one of the fastest in the country and cases are completed in 2-3 weeks’ time, we can create your business plans as well.
+We are one of the under .01% of firms in the country that practice both immigration ‘and’ business law in a half-and-half setting.
 We have processed hundreds of these with one of the highest success records worldwide …not because we get immigration, but because we get business, and can explain your business model to an immigration officer in a way that makes sense.

 We have experience in a number of fields and have consulted with hundreds of companies in various fields, ranging from biotech and real estate to e-commerce.
 Call us now and in 5 minutes you will understand why your L1 team is in a whole different league.